 A grounded, 3-wire, microfluorescent T5 light fixture with a high output lamp, offering 70% more lumens than standard T5 light bulbs, and the added benefit of a 360 degree rotation adjustable light shield.
 A great fixture for both home and commercial settings - use as backlighting, cabinet lighting, cove lighting, desk lighting, display case lighting, exhibits, merchandising, over cabinet lighting, shelf lights, showcase lighting, task lighting, trade show lighting, and under cabinet lighting.

-Complete Unit: A Microfluorescent T5 Grounded Light Fixture includes a T5 fluorescent lamp, acrylic cover, a small on/off rocker switch located on the body of each fixture, a 6ft power cord & a three-prong grounded plug, one Direct Connector, and mounting clips & screws.
+Complete Unit: includes a T5 fluorescent lamp, acrylic cover, a 6ft power cord with a three-prong grounded plug, one direct connector, and mounting clips & screws

 I just built a desk for myself and this light is perfect.
 I have it mounted 30 inches above my table top.
 The adjustable shield is a must for a workstation.
 Also contrary to what the product page said at the time I bought this light fixture, it DOES have a switch on it.
 Which is a lot better than not.
 The low profile looks amazing as well.
 I'll probably be buying another as light dispersion laterally isn't very much.